-Offering the best value in this review, it receives our Best Buy award!
+This is a high-value product, winning a Best Buy Award in the past.
 Retailing for a low price, it is very affordable.
 If you're on a tight budget, it's our top recommendation.
 That said, we did note some durability issues during our testing period.
 The stitching is sub-par and loose in some places.

 We noted some flyaways, and we accidentally punched a hole in the seam of the comfort cuff after just two days of wear.
 We didn't notice any issues with warmth deteriorating in our testing period.
-However, we will continue to monitor this as we continue to test it through the year.
-Overall, this jacket is our top recommendation when it comes to value, despite a few construction notations.
+However, we will continue to monitor this as we continue to test it throughout the year

-The Columbia Peak to Park wins our Best Buy for its low price and excellent performance.
+The Columbia Peak to Park is a non-technical jacket offered at a low price with decent performance.
 It's weather-resistant, warm, and versatile.
 Wear it while crushing double black diamonds or while sipping cocoa next to a fire.
 Its lofty construction keeps you cozy and comfortable during the cold months of the year.

 — Amber King